 - Rent to owner.
 The total monthly rent payable to the owner under the lease for the unit (also known as contract rent).
 Rent to owner covers payment for any housing services, maintenance, and utilities that the owner is required to provide and pay for. - Residency preference.
 A PHA preference for admission of families that reside anywhere in a specified area, including families with a member who works or has been hired to work in the area (See residency preference area).
 Residency preference area.
 The specified area where families must reside to qualify for a residency preference. - Responsible entity.
-For the public housing and the Section 8 tenant-based assistance, project-based voucher assistance, and moderate rehabilitation programs, the responsible entity means the PHA administering the program under an ACC with HUD.
+For the public housing and the Section 8 tenant-based assistance, projectbased voucher assistance, and moderate rehabilitation programs, the responsible entity means the PHA administering the program under an ACC with HUD.
 For all other Section 8 programs, the responsible entity means the Section 8 owner. - Secretary.
 The Secretary of Housing and Urban Development. - Section 8.
 Section 8 of the United States Housing Act of 1937. - Section 8 covered programs.
 All HUD programs which assist housing under Section 8 of the 1937 Act, including Section 8 assisted housing for which loans are made under Section 202 of the Housing Act of 1959. - Section 214.
 Section 214 of the Housing and Community Development Act of 1980, as amended. - Section 214 covered programs.
 The collective term for the HUD programs to which the restrictions imposed by Section 214 apply.
 These programs are set forth in 24 CFR 5.500. - Security deposit.
 A dollar amount (maximum set according to the regulations) which can be used for unpaid rent or damages to the owner upon termination of the lease. - Set-up charges.
 In a manufactured home space rental, charges payable by the family for assembling, skirting, and anchoring the manufactured home. - Sexual assault.
 Any nonconsensual sexual act proscribed by federal, tribal, or state law, including when the victim lacks capacity to consent (42 U.S.C.
 13925(a)). - Sexual orientation.
 Homosexuality, heterosexuality or bisexuality. - Shared housing.
 A unit occupied by two or more families.
 The unit consists of both common space for shared use by the occupants of the unit and separate private space for each assisted family.
 (A special housing type: see 24 CFR 982.615-982.618.) - Single person.
 A person living alone or intending to live alone. - Single room occupancy housing (SRO).
 A unit that contains no sanitary facilities or food preparation facilities, or contains either, but not both, types of facilities.
-(A special housing type: see 24 CFR 982.602-982.605.) - Social security number (SSN).
-The nine-digit number that is assigned to a person by the Social Security Administration and that identifies the record of the person's earnings reported to the
+(A special housing type: see 24 CFR 982.602-982.605.) - Small rural public housing agency (PHA).
+Section 38 defines the term "small public housing agency" as a public housing agency "for which the sum of the number of public housing dwelling units administered by the agency and the number of vouchers under section 8(o)